Campionnn/ADFK/README.md

 * All instances of Roblox must be on the primary monitor or only have 1 monitor turned on
 * This has only been extensively tested on 1920x1080 and 2560x1440 resolutions and may not work consistently on other resolutions
 * Everything in `config.toml` is filled out.
 Optional settings are marked
+* Custom fonts will likely break the OCR, so if you have issues try changing your font to the default one

 ## Step-by-step guide for first time users
 1. Download and install the required software from [Requirements](#requirements)